7 Best Things to Do in Kyoto on a Rainy Day

 3. Food Sampling at the Nishiki Flea Market

 Nishiki Market, one of the oldest flea markets in Japan, is located right next to the Teramachi Shopping street.
 Here you can sample hundreds of different kinds Japanese delicacies for free and also have a good meal on the go.
-Remember walking and eating is usually considered as a bad mad manner in Japan but the Nishiki Market for sure is an exception.
 On a rainy day around the noon the place would feel like a foodies’ paradise.
 You can also stop by at the Aritsugu knife shop located on the first block of the market, which was founded in 1560.